 Jordan Belfort, known as the Wolf of Wall street (Sun conjunct Juno in Cancer) made a fortune with other people’s money, by trading overpriced penny stocks.
 This was until he got caught and he had to spend 2 years in prison.
 You see, nothing comes for free.

 The famous actor Jeremy Irons made a remark few years ago worth of his Juno conjunct MC in Aries.
 He basically opposed gay marriage on the grounds that it could ‘debase’ marital law, suggesting it could be manipulated to allow fathers to pass on their estates to their sons without being taxed, because he supposed incest laws would not apply to men.
 Talk about shared resources!

 Marriage: Juno is strongly linked to marriage, and the asteroid pops up indeed very often in marriage charts.
-Both is more to Juno than what we usually associate with the astrological 7th house of partnerships.
-Libra and the 7th house is the mirror of Aries / the 1st house, and is more about how we discover ourselves (Aries / 1st house) though others (Libra, 7th house).
-The 1st / 7th house axis is about monoidentity vs. dual identity.
+But is more to Juno than what we usually associate with the astrological 7th house of partnerships.
+Libra and the 7th house is the mirror of Aries / the 1st house, is about the process of ourselves (Aries / 1st house) though others (Libra, 7th house).
+The 1st / 7th house axis is about our identity.

 When two people decide to get married, they make a commitment to share the good and the bad, to share resources and responsibilities.
 Juno in this regard is about building security in a relationship through shared resources and experiences.
 Marriage in this context comes to “seal the deal”, to ensure the commitment is valid and passes the test of time.

 Emanuel Macron, the president of France has Juno conjunct Sun.
 At the age of 17 he promised his then 40-years-old drama teacher to marry her.
 He kept his word.